 The softbox we used is made up of three sections: the light, the box and the stand, which, added together, cost about $300 (£220).
 It’s expensive for a video conferencing light, but for those who need the best light, it’s not overpriced.

 The light came in a pack of two, although I’m only using one here.
 You can connect the light to your computer via USB cable with a small set of controls that let you turn the light on and off and adjust the brightness.
 It’s a simple light, but the light itself looks pretty natural, and it’s really easy to use from your desk.
 The stand is extendable, and can be lifted pretty high up, which is handy.

 While the light comes with a softening filter, the filter is so close to the light source that it’s not softening the light as effectively as the softbox.
-You can see that in the image above where there is increased shine on my forehead, as well as some shadows, and the harsh light is picking up some imperfections in my skin.
+You can see that in the image above where there is increased shine on my forehead, as well as shadows that small light sources often produce.
+The harsh light is also picking up some imperfections in the skin.

 Some other cons: the cable isn’t super long, and it’s a bit cheaply made.

 That said, for an option that costs $45 (£32) for two lights, it’s a pretty good option.
 It’s bright, the colour of the light is good, it’s compact, adjustable and easy to use.